 Afford Anything is a guide to achieving financial independence and escaping the 9-to-5.
-Its creator, Paula Pant, “escaped” her job as a journalist by hustling to make money on the side, saving as much as possible, launching a freelance writing career then investing in real estate.
+Its creator, Paula Pant, “escaped” her job as a journalist by hustling to make money on the side, saving as much as possible, launching a freelance writing career, then investing in real estate.

 On the blog, Paula shares how to make smarter decisions about money to build the life you want.
-She also writes a lot about how she built passive streams of income, such as a recent post on running two businesses while traveling in five countries.
+She also writes about how she built passive streams of income, such as a recent post on running two businesses while traveling in five countries.
 If you’re looking for inspiration and advice on achieving financial independence, you’ll find it at Afford Anything.